 If this data has not been provided, FOXI uses estimated plume width data modelled by PlumeRise and communicated via the text file ”PlumeRise_out.txt” (see section 5.7).

-If also this data is not retrievable (e.g., because the PlumeRise model has been switched off, see section 4.9), a conversion from plume top heights to plume centerlines is not possible.
-In this case the model weight factor for mod.
-Degruyter Bonadonna is automatically set to zero (regardless of the original setting), which means that the model is not considered for the subsequent estimations of CMER and FMER.
+If also this data is not retrievable (e.g., because the PlumeRise model has been switched off, see section 4.9), a conversion from plume top heights to plume centrelines is not possible.
+In this case, Degruyter & Bonadonna and Woodhouse 0D model are solved by using h instead of H. Even if this introduces an error, it has been decided to keep using the models even when plume width data are not available since it can be demonstrated that the error introduced by this approximation is much smaller than that caused by the uncertainty in some of the model parameters, particularly the wind entrainment coefficient β (eq.
+9).

-FOXI then informs the operator by returning the message:

-** No centerline height available => Deg Bona model is not supported! **

-In case plume width data is provided, the code proceeds by checking if the monitored ash plume is wind dominated or not (see Figure 42).

 Following the approach of Degruyter & Bonadonna (2012), FOXI computes the parameter of eq.
-8 by:
+9 by: